 Countries with concerted support from the Global COVID-19 Vaccine Delivery Partnership continue to make modest progress with increasing vaccination coverage.
-Since our last update, Niger's daily vaccination rate has risen to 0.32% from 0.0%.
-Supply remains flagged as a concern for Côte d'Ivoire, Tanzania, Ethiopia, Gambia, and Guinea.
-Supply was newly flagged as a concern for Niger and Somalia.
+Since our last update, Guinea is reporting a 0.14% daily vaccination rate which is an increase from 0.09%.
+Afghanistan is reporting a 0.23% daily vaccination rate which is an increase from 0.06% two weeks ago.
+Supply was recently flagged as a concern for Afghanistan.
+Supply is no longer flagged as a concern for Ethiopia and Malawi.
+Supply remains flagged as concern for Cameroon, the Central African Republic, Niger, Nigeria, Sierra Leone, Somalia, and Tanzania.